 With a sharpening societal focus on climate change and how our lifestyles affect the environment, electric and hybrid vehicles are becoming an increasingly popular choice among UK drivers.

-As with many industries, the coronavirus pandemic has hit the automotive sector hard, with new car sales sliding to the lowest September levels since 1999, according to data from the Society of Motor Manufacturers and Traders (SMMT).
+As with many industries, the coronavirus pandemic hit the automotive sector hard in 2020, with new car sales sliding to the lowest September levels since 1999, according to data from the Society of Motor Manufacturers and Traders (SMMT).

 However, analysing the figures for eco-friendly vehicles reveals cause for optimism.
-The SMMT’s statistics show that sales of battery electric models are up 165.4% on last year, while more than 42,000 plug-in hybrids have been sold in 2020 – an increase of 83.7% compared to 2019.
+The SMMT’s statistics show that sales of battery electric models are up 49% on last year and more than 9,255 plug-in hybrids have already been sold in 2021 – an increase of 35.2% compared to this time last year.

 Read on for everything you need to know about the UK’s electric car grant.